-MYP and DP teachers in Tema International School must:
+Teachers in Tema International School must:

-- Understand what constitutes academic integrity and authentic work for submission. - Understand what constitutes malpractice, particularly plagiarism and collusion. - Receive guidance on academic writing skills and acknowledging sources through schoolendorsed training.
+- Understand what constitutes academic integrity and authentic work for submission. - Understand what constitutes malpractice, particularly plagiarism and collusion.

-• Know and understand the consequences/penalties that are invoked, when guilty malpractice occurs.
+- Receive guidance on academic writing skills and acknowledging sources through schoolendorsed training. - Know and understand the consequences/penalties that are invoked, when guilty malpractice occurs.